MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/document-routing-layout-for-license-plates.md

 [!include [banner](../includes/banner.md)]

-This article describes the layout for **License plate labels**, but as well some general use of Zebra Programming Language (ZPL).
+This article describes how to create layouts for license plate, container, and wave labels.
+It also provides guidelines for using the Zebra Programming Language (ZPL) used to create the layouts.

-The **Document routing layouts** defines the layouts of license plate labels, and the data that is printed on them.
+Document routing layouts define the the way labels are laid out and the data that is printed on them.
 You configure the printing trigger points when you set up mobile device menu items and work templates.

-In a typical scenario, warehouse receiving clerks print license plate labels immediately after they record the contents of pallets that arrive in the receiving area.
-The physical labels are applied to the pallets.
-They can then be used for validation as part of the put-away process that follows and future outbound picking operations.
+The information in this article applies for all document routing label layouts, including [license plate labels](tasks/license-plate-label-printing.md), [container labels](print-container-labels.md), and [wave labels](configure-wave-label-printing.md).

 You can print highly complex labels, provided that the printing device can interpret the text that is sent to it.
 For example, a ZPL layout that includes a bar code might resemble the following example.